 Transitioning to the next wave

-The COVID-19 pandemic has served to lift a number of bioscience concepts from academic obscurity into everyday awareness.
-One such concept is the notion of “flattening the curve” to avoid a steep spike of infection so that we do not overwhelm society’s capacity to deal with the cases that require medical attention.
-Another now familiar concept, that of “herd immunity”, postulates that once enough people gain immunity to a pathogen, the infection rates drop, and the disease peters out.
+The COVID-19 pandemic has lifted a number of bioscience concepts from academic obscurity into everyday awareness.
+One erstwhile arcane concept is “flattening the curve” to avoid a steep spike of infection so that we do not overwhelm society’s capacity to deal with the cases that require medical attention.
+Another now familiar notion, that of “herd immunity”, postulates that once enough people are not susceptible to a pathogen, the infection rates drop, and the disease peters out.
 Flattening the curve is the immediate priority while herd immunity is needed to minimise long term impact.

 At the time of writing (late April 2020), the measures taken around the world to restrict movement and person to person contact appear to be helping to flatten the curve, but these restrictions cannot be maintained indefinitely.
-Once the world comes out of lockdown, there is the very real risk of a second and future COVID-19 waves.
-One way to minimise the impacts of these waves is to adopt lifestyle practices that can help to strengthen the immune system to minimise infectious disease severity.
+Once the world comes out of lockdown, there is the very real risk of second and subsequent COVID-19 waves.
+One way to minimise the impacts of these waves is to adopt lifestyle practices that can help to strengthen peoples' immune systems to minimise infectious disease severity.

 The practice Julie and I have adopted comprises of an integrated approach encompassing seven interlinked pillars of a healthy lifestyle: